direktspeed/esm-loader/README.md

      */
     .then(mod=>console.log(mod))

-dynamicImport('url') // uses import in the browser and fetchImport in nodejs
+fetchImport('url') // shorthand for the above
 ```

 # rollup support landed